 The primary question is not "Do I like it?" but "What can I learn about the play from it?"

-What anachronisms (e.g., "dog tags") do you find in Harrison's translation?
+What anachronisms (e.g., "nappies") do you find in Harrison's translation?

-What aspects of the chorus or choral performances have been modernized?
+What aspects of the chorus or choral performances do you think have been modernized?
+Consider in particular the changes of speakers and the location of the voice(s) of the chorus.

 What does the video convey about the importance of the chorus in this tragedy?